DevMountain/react-friends-CRA/README.md

 **Summary**

-In this step we'll clean up the boilerplate a bit, update our `App` component, and create the first child component.
+In this step we'll clean up the boilerplate, lay out the basic structure of the application, and create our first child component.
+We'll handle user input to lay the groundwork for being able to search and sort friends.

 **Detailed instructions**